My Triumph Scrambler — a 2014 air/oil-cooled fuel-injected model — was a motorcycle that I loved from the moment it fired up.

 The SCR feels super cool to sit on.
 You’re on a boss machine.
 Riding one on the streets is fun, as you short shift the gears through the cruiser’s fat torque curve.

-Oh yeah — the SCR is almost a cruiser with an upright seating position.
-The engine and frame are borrowed from the Yamaha Star Bolt, which is Yamaha’s alternative to the venerable Harley Sportster.
-The main changes are the footpegs are further rear (in a neutral position) and the handlebars are flatter.
+Oh yeah — the SCR is essentially a cruiser with an upright seating position.
+The engine and frame are borrowed from the Yamaha Bolt.
+The main changes of the SCR vs the Bolt are that the foot pegs are further rear (in a neutral position) and the handlebars are flatter.

-The Yamaha is heavier, it is harder to handle with it’s shallow rake steering, and has soft suspension that bottoms out easily.
+The Yamaha is heavier, it is harder to handle with its shallow rake steering, and has soft suspension that bottoms out easily.
 The minute you take it off road you notice… Yikes.
 Is this meant to even go here?
+Are rocks going to get caught in the belt drive?

 But like the Ducati and the Triumph Scrambler, it’s not REALLY designed to go off-road.
 If the opportunity arises, it can do it.
-And in those situations it’s a bit like taking a Harley off-road.
-As you muscle your way around pot holes and up gnarly dirt roads tou think hey, can I do this?
+And in those situations, it’s a bit like taking a Harley-Davidson off-road.
+As you muscle your way around potholes and up gnarly dirt roads you think hey, can I do this?
 Am I going to make it?
 And start laughing.
 And there’s the rub.
 Because the SCR is still a blast to ride.
 And maybe more so just because it’s less suited to the task!

 Triumph Scrambler Alternative #3: The BMW R NineT Scrambler